abinit/abitutorials/README.md

 ```

 Great, if you've reached this part it means that you've installed AbiPy and Abinit on your machine!
-We can finally start to run the scripts in this repo or use one of the AbiPy script to analyze
+We can finally start to run the scripts in this repo or use one of the AbiPy script to analyze  the results.

-the results.
+Select one of the directory with a lesson_*.py script e.g. sigeph/lesson_sigeph.py.
+Read the corresponding README.md file.
+Then look at the python script and use:

+    lesson_sigeph.py

+to run the flow automatically or

+    lesson_sigeph.py --help

+to get the list of supported options.

 TIP: